ministryofjustice/opg-data/shared_code/README.md

-# General instructions for adding a package to AWS Code Artifact
+# General instructions for adding a package to PyPi

 ## Preparing your code